ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 > [!IMPORTANT]
 > **Before you begin the following procedure, make sure you have completed the steps in the section, [Start here: Prepare your environment for information barriers](#start-here-prepare-your-environment-for-information-barriers).

-1. As a global administrator or compliance administrator, define two groups by running the following PowerShell cmdlets in Exchange Online:<br>
+1. As a global administrator or compliance administrator, define two groups by running the following PowerShell cmdlets in Exchange Online:

     ```
     $productssGroup = Get-DistributionGroup  -Identity Products | select DistinguishedName